How Much Do You Need to Retire in Poland?

 How does early retirement (before 60/65) affect ZUS benefits?

-What if ZUS system collapses?
+What if the ZUS system undergoes major reform?

 Should I work part-time in retirement?